-- all investigational devices used in conjunction with an investigational protocol must be kept in a locked and secured area

-- access to investigational devices must be limited to personnel designated by the Principal Investigator

-- accountability logs must be maintained for all investigational devices.
-Documentation of the following elements (as applicable) are required for each device used:

-- the type of device

-- model number

-- serial number
+- all investigational devices used in conjunction with an investigational protocol must be kept in a locked and secured area - access to investigational devices must be limited to personnel designated by the Principal Investigator - accountability logs must be maintained for all investigational devices.
+Documentation of the following elements (as applicable) are required for each device used: - o the type of device - o model number - o serial number

-- lot number

-- date received

-- research participant name and Medical Record Number (for internal tracking purposes)

-- research participant study Identification number - date implanted or used - disposition (If device is returned to the sponsor or destroyed, documentation of why, when and persons involved.) - o names of all persons who received, used, or disposed of each device. - date of expiration of the device
+- lot number - date received - research participant name and Medical Record Number (for internal tracking purposes) - o research participant study Identification number - o date implanted or used - disposition (If device is returned to the sponsor or destroyed, documentation of why, when and persons involved.) - o names of all persons who received, used, or disposed of each device. - date of expiration of the device